royorel/Lifespan_Age_Transformation_Synthesis/README.md

 3. Pure RGB images only.
 No black & white, grayscale, sepia, or filtered images (e.g. Instagram filters).
 4. Person's head should directly face the camera.
 Looking sideways/downwards/upwards degrades the results.
 5. The person's face should not be occluded (or partially occluded) by any item.
-6. Both eyes should be open and visible. (eyeglasses are ok, no sunglasses)
+6. Both eyes should be open and visible.
+(Eyeglasses are ok, but might produce artifacts.
+No sunglasses)

 ## Training/Testing on FFHQ-Aging